 Dr. Xiaoyuan Lou’s group at Auburn University mainly focuses on developing advanced manufacturing methods and discovering novel structural alloys for applications in extreme environments, where the components see high temperature, complex loading,corrosion

 & oxidation, irradiation, etc. Our research interest is exploring the process-structure-property relationships in structural metals, with particular emphasis on microstructure, microchemistry, and their roles in fracture, cracking and corrosion

 properties in the environments.
 While the lab is mainly interested in the fundamental material science, we keep close ties to industry.

-Current research in the Lab is categorized into the following areas: 1) metal additive manufacturing and additive alloy development; 2) high-throughput alloy discovery; 3) environmental fracture and cracking of structural metals; 4) powder metallurgy; 5) corrosion and oxidation.
+Current research in the Lab is categorized into the following areas: 1) metal additive manufacturing and additive alloy development; 2) high-throughput alloy discovery; 3) environmental fracture and cracking of structural metals; 4) nanocomposite; 5) corrosion and oxidation.

-(1) One opening for PhD student in the area of laser based additive manufacturing for Spring or Fall 2019, mainly focusing on corrosion.
+(1) One opening for PhD student and/or postdoc researcher in the area of laser based additive manufacturing for Spring or Fall 2020, mainly focusing on corrosion.

 Please contact Dr. Lou if you are interested in joining us.
 We also welcome enthusiastic undergraduate, graduate students and visiting scholars.